mmastrac/clitest/doc/src/basic-usage.md

 ## Exit Codes

-By default, clitest expects commands to exit with code 0.
+By default, *CLI/test* expects commands to exit with code 0.
 You can specify a different expected exit code using `%EXIT`:

 ```bash session
 $ exit 1